Snow Peas

 - SEED STARTING SPECIFIC CROPS

-- VEGETABLE SEED GERMINATION TEMPERATURES – Extracted table is below.
-That info is also at UC Sacremento Cooperative Extension Service here.
+- VEGETABLE SEED GERMINATION TEMPERATURES – The extracted table is below.
+That info is also at UC Sacramento Cooperative Extension Service here.

 Crop | Min Temp F | Opt Temp | Max Temp | Days to Germ. at Opt temp |